sovagos/sovagos.github.io/2-basic.md

 title: Teaching
 ---

-<p align = "justify"> I have been instructing several courses in <b>Economics</b> and <b>Econometrics</b> on both undergraduate and graduate-level as a teaching assisant over the recent years.
+<p align = "justify"> I have been instructing several courses in <b>Economics</b> and <b>Econometrics</b> on both undergraduate- and graduate-level as a teaching assistant in recent years.
 I won the <a href = "http://www.tinbergen.nl/student-council/teaching-assistant-and-lecturer-of-the-year/">Teaching Assistant of the Year Award</a> at Tinbergen Institute in 2015, and I was nominated for the Best Lecturer Award at Vrije University Amsterdam in 2017. </p>
 I am thrilled to debut as a lecturer for the Microeconomics and Methods course in October, 2017.

 ### **Current courses**
 Undergraduate
   * *Microeconomics and Methods*, BA in Philosophy, Politics, and Economics, Vrije Universiteit Amsterdam (VU)

 Graduate
   * *Advanced Methods for Applied Economic Research*, MA in Economics, VU